-For further information see our link on: The 100-year old Muslim Burial Ground at Horsell Common and the opening of the ‘Peace Garden’ in November 2015
+For further information see our page: History of the Muslim Burial Ground at Horsell Common founded in 1915

 Shown below are photographs of gravestones of other soldiers buried in the same row as Ahmad Khan.
 His grave is the right-most in this row.
 Photos shown below start from the grave to the immediate left of Ahmad Khan’s, and move to the left one by one..
 (Photographs taken on 13 November 2014 by Administrator of website www.wokingmuslim.org).